Field Hunter Clinic, Hunter pace, and jumper derby - Oxford, OH

 Hunter paces are normally ridden in pairs or in small groups of 3-4 riders.
 You may come as part of an established group, or come alone and we’ll pair you up with others – fast or slow, depending on your preference.
 Make new riding friends!

-Prizes for “pace”—optimal time (an ideal hunt pace); and for “chase”—the riders with the fastest time.
+Ribbons for optimal time (an ideal hunt pace); and for fastest time.
 To win fastest time, all in the group must jump all fences.

 THE HOUND RETIREMENT FUND